ojourmel/it-lessons/lesson1/Theory.md

 ####Pre-lab questions
-1. A common example of virtualization is [Virtual Private Servers](http://en.wikipedia.org/wiki/Virtual_private_server).
+1. A common example of virtualization is a [Virtual Private Server](http://en.wikipedia.org/wiki/Virtual_private_server).
    These servers are used for many things on the Internet.
 Why might it be beneficial for companies to own a single, super computer, and then visualizer servers, instead of simply running many "real" servers?